-- 23.3.1.4.1.3 A level determined in consultation with the Market Party submitting the Bid or Bids at issue, provided such consultation has occurred prior to the occurrence of the conduct being examined by the ISO, and provided the Market Party has provided data on a Generator's operating costs in accordance with specifications provided by the ISO.
-The reference level for a Generator's Energy Bid is intended to reflect the Generator's marginal costs.
-The ISO's determination of a Generator's marginal costs shall include an assessment of the Generator's incremental operating costs in accordance with the following formula, and such other factors or adjustments as the ISO shall reasonably determine to be appropriate based on such data as may be furnished by the Market Party or otherwise available to the ISO: - ((heat rate fuel costs) + (emissions rate emissions allowance price) + other variable operating and maintenance costs)).
-23.3.1.4.2 If sufficient data do not exist to calculate a reference level on the basis of either of the first two methods, or if the ISO determines that none of the three methods are applicable to a particular type of Bid component, or an attempt to determine a reference level in consultation with a Market Party has not been successful, or if the reference level produced does not reasonably approximate a Generator's marginal cost, the ISO shall determine a reference level on the basis of:
+23.3.1.4.1.3 A level determined in consultation with the Market Party submitting the Bid or Bids at issue, provided such consultation has occurred prior to the occurrence of the conduct being examined by the ISO, and provided the Market Party has provided data on a Generator's operating costs in accordance with specifications provided by the ISO.

+The reference level for a Generator's Energy and Ancillary Service Bids are intended to reflect the Generator's marginal costs.
+The ISO's determination of a

+Generator's Energy marginal costs shall include an assessment of the Generator's incremental operating costs in accordance with the following formula:

+(heat rate \ fuel costs) + (emissions rate \ emissions allowance price) + (other variable operating and maintenance costs)

+Reference levels shall also include such other factors or adjustments as the ISO shall reasonably determine to be appropriate based on such data as may be furnished by the Market Party or otherwise available to the ISO.